necyberteam/qa-bot-core/publishing.md

 - Clean up temporary files (like .tgz from npm pack) after testing
 - **Predictable filenames**: Our `config-overrides.js` ensures consistent chunk names (`453.chunk.js`) across builds for reliable CDN links
 - **Flexible for future needs**: Publishing from main keeps options open for release channels via npm tags if needed later
+- **2FA Authentication**: User has 2FA enabled on npm, so all publish commands need `--otp=code` flag with 6-digit authenticator code

 ### If Version Bump Gets Missed
 If a PR is merged without version bump (old workflow), simply: